mangr3n/ai_coding_os/boot.md

 ## Core Operational Loop

-Every task, regardless of size or complexity, MUST follow this cycle:
+Every task, regardless of size or complexity, MUST follow this cycle, with all progress and context tracked in `workspace.md`:

 ### 1. PLAN
 - Break down problems into verifiable plans
-- Document plans in `docs/dev/plan.md`
 - Define clear steps and success criteria
 - Document assumptions and dependencies
+- Initialize or update Work Stack in `workspace.md`

 ### 2. VERIFY
 - Verify assumptions before proceeding